apmckinlay/natureapp/herps/ltsalam.md

 Long-toed Salamander are **nocturnal** and spend most of their time underground, often in rodent burrows.
 The easiest time to spot them is during breeding season.
 They prefer **valley bottoms** and **moist forests** not far from water.
 They lay their eggs before the ice has disappeared in large, shallow lakes and ponds with boggy edges.

 Long-toed Salamander eat insects, tadpoles, worms, and beetles.
-In colder areas, they hibernate in groups underground in winter.
+In colder areas, they hibernate in groups underground during the winter.

 **Did you know?** The Long-toed Salamander's tail serves two purposes.
 It stores fat for the salamander to use as food during hard times and, if a predator tries to bite the tail, it receives a mouthful of sticky poison.